polyphony-chat/docs/docs/Protocol Specifications/core.md

 A namespace is a string used to identify a specific P2 extension.
 Used as a prefix in URLs, they prevent route name collisions between different extensions.
 Namespaces should be unique and descriptive.
-They should only contain lowercase letters, numbers, hyphens, and underscores.
+They must only contain lowercase letters, numbers, hyphens, and underscores.
+Namespaces must be at least 2 characters long and at most 64 characters long.

 Officially endorsed P2 extensions have priority over selecting namespaces.
 If a namespace is already taken by an officially endorsed extension, a different namespace must be chosen.
 If a namespace